Nursing Home Administrator Pathway

 HSV 4780 - U.S. Health Policy (offered every session)

-HSV 4350 is a new special topics course and examines the administrative management of services provided after hospitalization by skilled nursing facilities, inpatient rehabilitation facilities, nursing homes, home health care, and long-term care hospitals.
+HSV 4820 examines the administrative management of services provided after hospitalization by skilled nursing facilities, inpatient rehabilitation facilities, nursing homes, home health care, and long-term care hospitals.

-States have differing requirements for nursing home administrator education:
+States have differing requirements for nursing home administrator education.
+Links to requirements from Michigan and our surrounding states are below: